Quantum diffusion map for nonlinear dimensionality reduction: Discussion and conclusion

 \section{Discussion and conclusion}

 In this work, we first review classical diffusion map, an unsupervised learning algorithm for nonlinear dimensionality reduction and manifold learning.
 We then explain our efforts to construct quantum algorithm for diffusion map.
-Our quantum diffusion map (qDM) consists of 5 major steps: coherent state data encoding scheme, a natural construction of kernel matrix from coherent states, a scheme to construct the Markov transition operator from the kernel matrix, the eigen-decomposition of the transition operator, and extracting relevant quantum information to construct diffusion map classically.
-The time complexity of qDM is $ O(N^2 \text{polylog}\,N)$, providing a computational speedup over a classical DM whose time complexity is $O(N^3)$.
-Importantly, from encoding classical data to performing an eigen-decomposition of the Markov transition operator, the total time complexity is only $O(\log^3N)$.
-Such exponential speedup for transition operator construction and analysis could be useful in many random walk-based algorithms.
+Our quantum diffusion map (qDM) consists of 5 major steps: coherent state data encoding scheme, a natural construction of kernel matrix from coherent states, a scheme to construct the Markov transition matrix from the kernel matrix, the eigen-decomposition of the transition matrix, and extracting relevant quantum information to construct diffusion map classically.
+The {expected} time complexity of qDM is $N^2 \text{polylog}\,N$, compared to the worst-case runtime $O(N^3)$ of a classical DM.
+Importantly, from accessing of qRAM to performing an eigen-decomposition of the Markov transition matrix, the total time complexity is only $O(\log^3N)$.
+Such exponential speedup for transition matrix construction and analysis could be useful in random walk-based algorithms.